 I decided it was time for a refresh and despite being made for the outdoors, I thought it would be nice to bring it inside for days when I feel like working in the living room.

 The wicker style top would be a pain to paint with a brush, but I knew this would be the perfect project to test the sprayer on.

 The sprayer was super easy to set up, light and even comes with a large “test” poster that you can paint to get accustomed to the different nozzle and spray settings.

 I love that you can use a variety of paint types with this sprayer, including chalk and milk paint.
-You can even use stain or sealer in it.
+You can even use a stain or sealer in it.

-For this project we used some leftover “Emerald” chalk paint.
+For this project, we used some leftover “Emerald” chalk paint.
 I love that it has an aqua-y feel to it.
 I don’t know if that’s a word but I’m gonna roll with it anyway.

 To get started we set up a tarp on our deck and secured it with some clamps.

 Eric was really excited to test it out first and what started as a “let me just see how it works” quickly turned into “let me paint the entire table for you”, but hey I’m not complaining.